ailinzi/xianlinzi/Pooling-FAQ.md

 6:25 AM
 Whenever one of the pool members (farmers) wins a block, then the reward can be claimed to the pool's address.
 Anyone can initiate the claim on the blockchain.
 The, periodically, the pool will pay all of the members based on some formula

-## What actions can singleton take?
-There are a few things you can do to the singleton:
-- Change pool (needs owner signature)
-- Escape pool, this is announcing that you will change pool (needs owner signature)
-- Claim rewards (does not need any signature, it goes to the specified address in the singleton)

 ## Variable names
 I have a few questions about the terminology in the reference code.
 Can you explain the following terms or tell me where I can look them up?